 The relatively narrow and unidirectional pattern of the typical supercardioid mic allows it to isolate sound sources effectively.

 Superb isolation ties into our next point about the supercardioid mic being great for miking single sound sources.

 Great For Miking A Single Source

 Due to the excellent isolation and directivity of the supercardioid, it works excellently to capture a single sound source.
 This is true in studio, broadcast, and live stage environments, whether they are quiet or noisy.

 Because of the directionality and null points of their polar patterns, supercardioid microphones have the potential for great amounts of gain before feedback.

 For best results, position the mic so that any loudspeakers or monitors that face the microphone do so at an angle of 127° or 233° off-axis.

-To get a better understanding of microphone feedback, take a look at my article What Is Microphone Feedback And How To Eliminate It For Good.
+To better understand microphone feedback, take a look at my article What Is Microphone Feedback And How To Eliminate It For Good.